elastic/integrations/packages/citrix_adc/docs/README.md

 ### Service

 This is the `service` data stream.
-With the help of the service endpoint, metrics like throughput, client-server connections, request bytes can be collected along with other statistics for Service resources.
+With the help of the service endpoint, metrics like throughput, client-server connections, request bytes can be collected along with other statistics for Service resources. `service` data stream collects metrics related to name, IP address, port, throughput, and transactions.

 An example event for `service` looks as following: